amplience/dc-extension-globallink-dashboard/README.md

 ## Hosting the extension

 Please click [here](docs/HOSTING.md) for information on how to host the GlobalLink Connect dashboard extension.
-As this is an open source project you're also welcome to host your own "fork" of this project, if you wish
+As this is an open source project you're also welcome to host your own "fork" of this project, if you wish.

 ## Installing & Configuring the extension